Madman10K/madman10k.github.io/i18n-commentary.md

 a combination of modifiers to get the actual function key press(really screws up hotkeys and makes playing most games hard)

 Finally, your language might just not have a keyboard layout on your OS, which while rare is possible.
-Other issues like bad drivers are possible, though mostly eliminated by standartization of keyboard protocol compatibility over USB.
+Other issues like bad drivers are possible, though mostly eliminated, by standardization of keyboard protocol compatibility over USB.

 ## Introduction to IMEs
 We have a problem.
 Your average keyboard has around 104 to 105 keys,